 The muffler has a spark arrester which must be periodically cleaned.
 At the intervals shown in the Maintenance Schedule, clean the spark arrester using the following procedure.

 Wait until the muffler cools to avoid burns.

-1. Remove the three cap screws securing the spark arrester.
+1. Remove the screw securing the spark arrester to the muffler.

-2. Using a suitable brush, clean the carbon deposits from the screen taking care not to damage the screen.
+- Using a suitable brush, clean the carbon deposits from the screen taking care not to damage the screen.